hyperspy/hyperspy/doc/user_guide/io.rst

 NetCDF
 ------

-It was the default format in EELSLab but it has been superseeded by :ref:`HDF5` in Hyperspy.
+This was the default format in Hyperspy's predecessor, EELSLab, but it has been superseeded by :ref:`HDF5` in Hyperspy.
 We provide only reading capabilities but we do not support writing to this format.

 Note that only NetCDF files written by EELSLab are supported.